Home

 1. StarPatch software registration key (to install the GPS Setup patch).

-The GPS Setup patch allows the Autostar to use NMEA-0183 version 2.0+ GPS data to set the date, time, latitude and longitude.
-The GPS receiver must be connected to the Autostar serial port and must output NMEA $GPRMC data.
-Satellite information and signal strength are displayed by the Autostar if NMEA $GPGSV data is available.
+The GPS Setup patch allows the handset to use NMEA-0183 version 2.0+ GPS data to set the date, time, latitude and longitude.
+The GPS receiver must be connected to the handset serial port and must output NMEA $GPRMC data.
+Satellite information and signal strength are displayed by the handset if NMEA $GPGSV data is available.
 In order for your GPS receiver to work it must output $GPRMC data.

 2. Connect the GPS serial cable to the GPS receiver.